mijnog/cybersec-notes/LINUX-PRIV-ESC.md

 /bin/bash -p
 ```

 to run bash in privileged mode.
+Without the -p flag, as a safety measure, bash will try to drop its privileges since it detects it's being run with a SUID bit.
+The -p flag prevents that

 ---